JuliaPhysics/Measurements.jl/docs/src/examples.md

 quadgk(x -> exp(x / a), 1, 7)[1]
 ```

-`Measurements.jl` pushes the capabilities of `quadgk` further by
-supporting also `Measurement` objects as endpoints:
+You can also use `Measurement` objects as endpoints:

 ```@repl
 using Measurements, QuadGK